Differences Between Power BI vs SSRS

-Cortana integration has added a feature in power bi which is especially popular on mobile devices, allows users to verbally query data using natural language and access results, using Cortana, Microsoft’s digital assistant.
+Cortana integration has added a feature in power bi which is especially popular on mobile devices and allows users to verbally query data using natural language and access results using Cortana, Microsoft’s digital assistant.
 This feature is not added in SSRS.

-Below is the comparison table between Power BI and SSRS.
+Below is the comparison table between Power BI vs SSRS.

 |Definition||Power bi stands for power business intelligence which is the product of Microsoft.
 Used for analysis and generating the reports from the cloud as well as server||SSRS stands for SQL server reporting services, it is also a product of Microsoft.
 Used for analysis of data and generating reports on server-based data.|